ChetanNair/NewsHQ/README.md

-News HQ scrapes top news websites and displays the top three articles on a single page.
+NewsHQ scrapes top news websites and displays the top three articles on a single page.
+The user can input the URL to a news website that they would like to be displayed on one of the slides.
 The articles cycle through on a regular basis.
+The articles are updated on a daily basis depending on requests to NewsHQ from users.